foundersandcoders/coursebook/src/learn/dotnet-two/index.md

     public  BookController(IBookContext context)
 ```

-Besides making your work easier by having these two things loser it will also give you the ability to for instance in tests fill an IBookContext with fake data and easily use it for testing as shown bellow.
+Besides making your work easier by having these two things looser it will also give you the ability to if you created an xUnit testing environment (like the one in the challenge repo), write code like this that substitutes fake data for the book context.

 ```cs

  {
     public class BookControllerTests
     {

         private readonly BookController _controller;
         public  BookControllerTests()
         {

 var fakeData = new List<Book>
 {